Shopify/handy/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct document](https://github.com/Shopify/handy/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behaviour to eric.florenzano@shopify.com or diego.macario.bello@shopify.com.
+Please report unacceptable behaviour to opensource@shopify.com.

 ## How to contribute